Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 The amount of a Maryland private career school surety bond will vary based on the amount of tuition the school receives.
 The state can advise on the exact amount of bonding coverage your school needs.

 The cost of your bond will depend on a review of your credit report.
-If your score is 680 or higher, you can expect to pay the minimum premium calculated at just 1-4% of the bond amount.
+Qualified applicants can expect to pay the minimum premium calculated at just 1% to 4% of the bond amount.

 Typically, surety underwriting companies require business and personal financial statements to issue all school-related surety bonds.
 Having these documents handy when you submit your bond request will speed up the bonding process.